egrosdou01/blog.grosdouli.dev/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 ## Step 3: Cilium Cluster Mesh Helm Values

 To set up the Cilium cluster mesh, we need to include the `rke2-charts` repo and later on, update the Helm values with the required cluster mesh settings.
 For this demonstration, we will use the `NodePort` deployment.
-For production environments, a `LoadBalancer` deployment is recommended as we do not have to rely on Node availability.
+For production environments, a `LoadBalancer` deployment is recommended as we do not have to rely on node availability.

 ### Add rke2-charts Repo

-The action should be performed in both clusters.
+The action should performed in both clusters.

 ```bash
 $ helm repo add rke2-charts https://rke2-charts.rancher.io/